 Read the first 50 reviews and extract:

-Phrases that appear across multiple reviews (these are the patterns)
+Phrases that appear across multiple reviews, which are the patterns

 Specific comparisons buyers make (“better than X,” “wish it had Y”)